BB31420/AI-Auto-Video-Generator/README.md

 [![Example 1](https://img.youtube.com/vi/Vzcras5Snyo/0.jpg)](https://www.youtube.com/watch?v=Vzcras5Snyo)

-### To DO: Add subtitle generation, font customization, etc. Add zoom in feature for images to add a sense of motion.
+### To DO: Add zoom in feature for images to add a sense of motion.
 All contributors are welcome.

 ## Getting Started